 You’ll Go Off the Beaten Track

 Major attractions can be expensive, so they’re often not the best way to enjoy a budget trip.
 However, popular attractions can also be overrated and somewhat artificial.
 In contrast, looking further afield will give you the chance to see and experience things you would have otherwise missed.
+A great way to do this is via camping, I am a big fan of a roof tent which makes setting up camp very easy and much less daunting.

 From wine tasting in family-owned vineyards to delicious meals in tavernas or street food in Thailand, there are endless low-cost ways to make the most of new destinations.
 Of course, some of the best experiences don’t cost anything at all.
 Strolling along the beach, watching the sunrise and relaxing on your balcony are just some of the holiday highlights that won’t put a dent in your budget.